|My pages about West Coast of Sweden|

 Which way to go?

 It is time to return and head back to Fiskebäckskil.
-We take an alternative route, a bit more inland which turned out to be a nice and very easy hike.
-A broad bicycle pass through the lush green forest and mainly go downhill.
+You could return taking the exact same trail back, or you could even take the bus back from Grundsund till Fiskebackskil.
+But we opted to take an alternative route back, a bit more inland, which turned out to be a nice and very easy hike.
+The trail we follow is the "Kuststigen", a broad bicycle path leading through the lush green forest and mainly going downhill.

 Simone & Åke, June 2021, Skaftö, Sweden